Using Components in Markdown with Astro

 </div>

-It might be tricky to pass an array to a component inside a Markdown page.
+It might be tricky to pass an array to a component inside an MDX document.
 You can use the frontmatter to store it:

 ---